Barrel-Makes-Anonymous/dotted/README.md

    `dotted -a ~/.vimrc ~/.vim ~/.config/nvim/init.vim -p my_dotfiles`

-   Adds some vim configuration files into a new package called "vim_configs."
+   Adds some vim configuration files into "my_dotfiles."
 Packages are created when files are added to a package that does not already exist.

    `dotted -es my_dotfiles`

-   Enables the package, "vim_configs" with symlinking.
+   Enables the package, "my_dotfiles" with symlinking.
 If the destinations of files within the package already exist, dotted will ask for permission before overwriting them.
 If I decided that I want to try out some other vim configs, I can safely disable my current ones without worrying about deleting them for good using

    `dotted -E my_dotfiles`

-   This will remove any of the files that came from the "vim_configs" package without touching anything else.
+   This will remove any of the files that came from the "my_dotfiles" package without touching anything else.